-Doctors Thought This Canadian Teen Had E. Coli—But Then Her Organs Began Failing
+Doctors Thought This Ontario Teen Had E. Coli—Until Her Organs Started Failing

-The patient: Claire, a 17-year-old high school student from Kingston, Ont.
+The patient: Claire, a 17-year-old high school student from Kingston, Ontario

 The symptoms: Abdominal cramps and diarrhea

 The doctor: Dr. Jocelyn Garland, a nephrologist at Kingston General Hospital